Niv20/string-c-library/README.md

 ### `clear`

-This function efficiently removes all elements from the list, resetting its length to zero.
+This function removes all elements from the list, resetting its length to zero.
 It properly frees the memory for each element using the configured free function.

 **Receives:**